scipy-conference/scipy_proceedings/papers/brent_komer/hpsklearn.rst

 Acknowledgements
 ----------------

 This research was supported by the NSERC Banting Fellowship program, the NSERC Engage Program and by D-Wave Systems.
+Thanks also to Hristijan Bogoevski for early drafts of a hyperopt-to-scikit-learn bridge.

 References
 ----------